riasingh2353/team27/docs/Lab1.md

 ![Potentiometer Setup](/media/PotentiometerSetup.png)

-In order to read the value, we initialized the serial monitor output and read the value of the analog pin every second:
+We initialized the serial monitor output to read the value of the analog pin every second: